Circuitscape/Omniscape.jl/docs/src/usage.md

 ### Optional arguments
 #### General options

+**`block_size`:** An odd integer.
+Defaults to 1.
+An **odd**, positive integer specifying the side length for source layer blocking in target generation.

 **`source_from_resistance`**: One of true, false.
 Should a source layer be derived using the resistance layer?
 If true, sources are calculated as the inverse of the resistance layer, and therefore it is not recommended that your resistance layer contain values less than 1.
 Sources will be set to 0 for all cells with a resistance greater than `r_cutoff` (described below).
 Defaults to false.

 **`resistance_file_is_conductance`:** One of true, false.
 Defaults to false.
 Specify whether the file specified by `resistance_file` is a conductance (rather than resistance) surface.
 Conductance is the inverse of resistance.
 Note that `r_cutoff` (an optional argument described below) must be in units of resistance even if a conductance file is supplied as input.

 **`r_cutoff`**: The maximum resistance value a cell can have to be included as a source.
 Only applies when `source_from_resistance` = true.

 **`buffer`**: A positive integer.
 Defaults to 0.
 Specifies an additional buffer distance beyond `radius` to clip the resistance and source layers to for each moving window iteration.
 Any source pixels beyond the `radius` but within the buffered area are set to 0.
 If 0, resistance and source layers will be clipped to a circle of size `radius` for each moving window iteration.

 **`source_threshold`:** Positive number.
 Defaults to 0.
 Only pixels in the source layer greater than `source_threshold` will be included as sources.